neurodroid/stimfit/doc/sphinx/stf_reference/stf.rst

 :mod:`stf`
 ==========

+:Author: Christoph Schmidt-Hieber (christsc at gmx.de)
 :Release: |version|
 :Date:  |today|

 .. module:: stf
     :synopsis: The stf module allows to access a running stimfit application from the embedded python shell.

-.. moduleauthor:: Christoph Schmidt-Hieber <christsc@gmx.de>

 The :mod:`stf` module defines the following functions: